16n-faderbank/16n-editor/README.md

 You can run the newly built app with `npm run start`.
 This uses [sirv](https://github.com/lukeed/sirv), which is included in your package.json's `dependencies` so that the app will work when you deploy to platforms like [Heroku](https://heroku.com).

+## Code formatting

+We use `prettier` for code formatting.
+From your local directory:

+    npx prettier --write 'src'

+will prettify the `src/` directory.
+Code that fails Prettier's formatting standards will block merge at Github.

+We're using a similar approach to [the one Simon Willison describves here](https://til.simonwillison.net/github-actions/prettier-github-actions).

 ## Project Structure

 * `src/App.Svelte` is quite dense, but is the main entrypoint for the application and contains the app's structure.